Close Menu

 • Samsung Galaxy S21

 You can select these devices from the dropdown menu at the top of the Device Mode toolbar.
-The dimensions and resolution of the device will automatically apply.
+The dimensions and resolution of the device will automatically apply when you chrome emulate mobile devices from the list.

 Pro Tip: You can also create custom devices by clicking on Edit… > Add Custom Device to enter specific screen sizes, resolution, and user agent.